RationAI/xopat/dynamic_shaders/README.md

 You can see which global variables and functions are available.
 The resulting color from `execution` must be set using `show(...)`.
 TODO possible boost: The performance can be enhanced in reverse-order rendering if the first `show(...)` call uses alpha of `1`, the rest of the shader execution can be aborted.
 This is visualisator-independent and now considered pointless.

+#### Global functions and variables - JavaScript
+For javascript, you can use
+- `redraw();` - will trigger update to the whole canvas, WebGL will be used to update it
+- `loadCache( key, defaultValue )` - will load data
+- `saveCache( key, value )` - will save data
+Saving cache is important for between-visualisation switching.
+When your visualisation is loaded (not necessarily for the first time), all your `js` code is executed.
+That means the user would lose all presents from the use history.
+Here you can nicely cache and load your variable values so that all changes will be preserved.
+Also, you will want to probably propagate these values to various `HTML` input elements you've defined in `$html` part.

 For more complex examples, see other scripts. **Non-unique names of variables and functions will cause the shader compilation failure or other namespace collision.**